EHF launches $10 million effort to actively fund clinics to address underlying community conditions that affect health

 Poverty, substandard housing, lack of affordable healthy food, and limited safe places to exercise are a few of the underlying conditions that contribute to poor health in Texas.
 These community conditions directly contribute to high rates of chronic health issues like obesity, diabetes, heart disease, asthma, and more.

 First developed by Prevention Institute, a CCHH clinic not only acknowledges that community conditions outside the clinic walls affect patient outcomes, it actively participates in improving them.

-“Medical care alone isn’t enough to keep many Texans healthy,” said Marks.
+“Medical care alone isn’t enough to keep many Texans healthy,” said Lexi Nolen, EHF’s VP for Impact, who oversees the CCHH project.
 “When patients keep coming back with recurring health problems, community clinics are left asking the same frustrating question – ‘What good does it do to treat people if we keep sending them back to the conditions that make them sick?’
 This is a new approach to go beyond patient-only treatments and promote change at the systems and community levels.”

 Thirteen clinics across the state are participating in EHF’s Texas CCHH Initiative.
 Each clinic has received an EHF grant of up to $500,000 to develop and implement its own community-specific work for up to three years.
 EHF is also providing ongoing training, coaching and technical assistance to support each clinic’s effort.

 “We can all hope that the communities we do our work in thrive and that the people we care for get better, but hope is not a plan,” said Rhonda Mundhenk, CEO of Lone Star Circle of Care, which operates a participating CCHH clinic in Bastrop.
 “The CCHH model is a plan and it’s transformative.
 We can improve health outcomes one patient at a time, or we can move upstream and tackle the conditions that make our communities unwell.
 That’s what the CCHH model does.”